TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 info => Output directory: /Users/tim/GitHub/infinisheet/storybook-static
 ```

-* Seems to have worked.
+Again, Storybook is using Vite behind the scenes.
+The build looks like it worked.
 I tried opening the generated `index.html` directly in the browser.
 Nothing displayed.

-* The Storybook [documentation](https://storybook.js.org/docs/sharing/publish-storybook#build-storybook-as-a-static-web-application) suggests using `http-server` to preview locally.
+The Storybook [documentation](https://storybook.js.org/docs/sharing/publish-storybook#build-storybook-as-a-static-web-application) suggests using `http-server` to preview locally.

 ```
 % npx http-server /Users/tim/GitHub/infinisheet/storybook-static